-Discussion Have your students listen to the students' ideas on the graphics about the Power of Negative Self Talk and Positive Self Talk and ask them to express their ideas sharing with the other students: • I can do this • I can't do this • I am availfied for this job I am qualified for this job I am not qualified for this job I am not smart enough • I belong here • I am not supposed to be here Then encourage your students to prepare a reasonable speech looking through the cognitive psychologist Margaret W. Matlin's Listening/ Speaking ideas about memory as the "process of retaining information over time.
+Discussion Listening/ Speaking Have your students listen to the students' ideas on the graphics about the Power of Negative Self Talk and Positive Self Talk and ask them to express their ideas sharing with the other students: • I can do this • I can't do this • I am qualified for this job • I am not qualified for this job • I am not smart enough • I am not supposed to be here Then encourage your students to prepare a reasonable speech looking through the cognitive psychologist Margaret W. Matlin's ideas about memory as the "process of retaining information over time.
 For the second lesson ask your students to listen and answer the following questions and give their attitude answering them.
-Get them to look through the Remember Box: "Paramboxing and Forgetting" "Remembering and Forgetting" ▶ What kind of things are you good/bad at remembering? ► Have you ever had any embarrassing experiences because you forgot any of these things? • Names and Faces • Birthdays • Facts and figures Phone numbersShopping lists, etc.ConversationsMessages
+Get them to look through the Remember Box: "Remembering and Forgetting" What kind of things are you good/bad at remembering?
+Have you ever had any embarrassing experiences because you forgot any of these things? forgot any of these things? • Names and Faces • Birthdays • Facts and figures Phone numbers Shopping lists, etc. Tacts and figures Messages